vesperix/libvxsdr/docs/source/device_model.rst

 Channels
 --------
 Each subdevice has 0-254 TX channels, and 0-254 RX channels, so transmit-only or receive-only systems are possible.
-Each channel has the following settings:
+Each TX or RX channel has the following settings:

+    * Gain
     * Bias correction (TX channels only)
     * IQ correction
-    * FIR Filtering
+    * FIR Filtering (optional, depending on FPGA size)

 Bias and IQ correction reduce spurious signals outside of the desired band, and FIR filtering can be used for multiple purposes, including fractional delay and equalization.